jmah/SceneKitPreloadTest/README.md

 # SceneKit Preload Test
-This project demonstrates preloading materials in SceneKit using a separate `SCNRenderer`.
-This renderer's OpenGL context shares resources with the `SCNView`'s context.
+This project demonstrates preloading materials in SceneKit using a separate SCNRenderer.
+This renderer's OpenGL context shares resources with the SCNView's context.
+This came out of a [discussion on the Apple Developer Forums](https://devforums.apple.com/message/719293) (login required).

 This also demonstrates using a custom pixel format such that multi-GPU systems aren't forced to switch (e.g. recent MacBook Pros with both an integrated and discrete graphics card).